 Couple Shares 5 Tips On How To Pay Off Your Mortgage In 5 Years

 Andy and Nicole Hill bought their dream home at the end of 2013.
-Andy was traveling for work at the time when his wife checked out the house.
+Andy was traveling for work when his wife checked out the house.

 “This home had everything she was looking for,” remembers Andy, “including an attached garage, open floor plan, updated kitchen, walk-in closet, and a big backyard on a half-acre lot.
 She told me that this was THE ONE.”